szabgab/perlmaven.com/books/perl-testing/src/test-builder/testing-multiple-expected-values-with-any.md

 # Multiple expected values revised

-* any
-* List::MoreUtils

-We are going to use the "any" function of List::MoreUtils.
+We are going to use the `any` function of [List::MoreUtils](https://metacpan.org/pod/List::MoreUtils).

 {% embed include file="src/examples/test-perl/t/dice_any.t" %}